Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-observable-of.md

 ### Example

-Below is an example of this hook's intended usage, using the `useParams` hooks from [React Router](https://github.com/ReactTraining/react-router) and the `useObservable` hook.
+Below is an example of this hook's intended usage, using the `useParams` hook from [React Router](https://github.com/ReactTraining/react-router) and the `useObservable` hook.

 ```js
 const { userId } = useParams();